lancea/docs/tapi/default.md

 All retrievable entities from the API constitute scheduled data.
 This means that entities may change over time.
 They may not even exist forever.
 An agency, for example, may schedule a line's name to change, not now, but only after a certain date.
 A new stop could be scheduled to only be returned from the API at some given date.

 The important thing to note that is an entity could be deprecated in a future schedule.
-This means that any entity resource URI could return a **404 Not Found** [status code](#http-status-codes).
+This means that any entity resource URL could return a **404 Not Found** [status code](#http-status-codes).
 Furthermore, new entities could be added at any point.
 Applications built on this API are highly encouraged to cater for this.

 ### Pagination